-Recrediting of recreation leave
+112 Recrediting of recreation leave

-112. If an employee is required to attend an occupational health and safety training course on a day that the employee is on recreation leave, the employee must be recredited with a day's recreation leave.
+If an employee is required to attend an occupational health and safety training course on a day that the employee is on recreation leave, the employee must be recredited with a day's recreation leave.

-Operator not to levy employees etc.
+113 Operator not to levy employees etc.

-113. An operator must not levy, or permit to be levied, on any employees, any charge in respect of anything done or provided, in accordance with this Act or the regulations, in order to ensure the health, safety or welfare of the employees at work.
+An operator must not levy, or permit to be levied, on any employees, any charge in respect of anything done or provided, in accordance with this Act or the regulations, in order to ensure the health, safety or welfare of the employees at work.

-Annual occupational health and safety report
+114 Annual occupational health and safety report

-- 114.(1) As soon as practicable after each 30 June, the Authority must cause to be prepared a report on the operation of this Act and the regulations during the year ending on that date. - (2) The report must include, in relation to the year: - (a) statistics, with appropriate details, of all accidents and dangerous occurrences notified to the Inspectorate under section 107; and - (b) details of all prosecutions instituted under this Act and the regulations; and - (c) statistics, with appropriate details, of all:

-- (i) investigations conducted; and - (ii) instances of the taking of possession of plant, substances or things, or of the taking of samples of substances or things, under section 91; and - (iii) directions given under section 92; and - (iv) notices issued under sections 93 and 98; and - (v) appeals instituted under section 100 against inspectors' decisions; and - (d) particulars of any directions given by the Minister to the Authority or the Inspectorate; and - (e) such other matters as are prescribed.
+- (1) As soon as practicable after each 30 June, the Authority must cause to be prepared a report on the operation of this Act and the regulations during the year ending on that date. - (2) The report must include, in relation to the year: - (a) statistics, with appropriate details, of all accidents and dangerous occurrences notified to the Inspectorate under section 107; and - (b) details of all prosecutions instituted under this Act and the regulations; and - (c) statistics, with appropriate details, of all: - (i) investigations conducted; and - (ii) instances of the taking of possession of plant, substances or things, or of the taking of samples of substances or things, under section 91; and - (iii) directions given under section 92; and - (iv) notices issued under sections 93 and 98; and - (v) appeals instituted under section 100 against inspectors' decisions; and - (d) particulars of any directions given by the Minister to the Authority or the Inspectorate; and - (e) such other matters as are prescribed.

-Operator not to dismiss etc. employees on certain grounds
+115 Operator not to dismiss etc. employees on certain grounds because the employee:

-115.(1) An operator must not:
+- (1) An operator must not:

-- (a) dismiss an employee; or - (b) damage an employee in his or her employment; or - (c) prejudicially alter the employee's position (whether by deducting or withholding remuneration or by any other means); or - (d) threaten to do any of those things;
+- (a) dismiss an employee; or

+- (b) do an act that results in an employee being damaged in his or her employment; or

+- (c) prejudicially alter the employee's position (whether by deducting or withholding remuneration or by any other means); or - (d) threaten to do any of those things;